-- What do these practices tell you about the religious background of the Magi?
+- What does this tell you about the religious background of the Magi?

 - What implies that the Magi were restless in their religious experience and yearning for something more?

-- Who do you know who is looking for something more than their own experience or religious tradition?
+- Who do you know that’s looking for something more than their own religious experience and tradition?

-- What did God use to get the attention of the Magi?
-See Matthew 2:2.
+- What did God use in Matthew 2:2 to get the attention of the Magi?

-- How does God use similar means to get the attention of those outside the Church today?
-Give phrases from Psalm 19:1-4 and Romans 1:20.
+- How does God use similar means to get the attention of those outside the church today?
+Give phrases from Psalm 19:1-4; Romans 1:19-20.

 - How do you think the Magi knew the King of the Jews had arrived?
-Given Daniel’s position in Babylon, what prophetic writings might the Magi have studied?
+Given Daniel’s position in Babylon, what prophetic writings could they have studied?
 See Daniel 5:10-12.

-- When have you invited an unsaved person to your church or Bible study where they can hear God’s Word for themselves?
+- When have you invited unsaved people to your church or Bible study where they can hear God’s Word for themselves?

 - What was the stated purpose of the Magi in seeking Jesus?

-- This Christmas, would you ask God to make you a “star” that leads others to seek Him through your words and life?
+- This Christmas, would you ask God to make you a “star” that leads others to seek a relationship with Him through your words and your life?

-- How did the political leadership react to the stated purpose of the Magi?
-See Matthew 2:3.
+- How did the political leadership react to the stated purpose of the wise men?
+See Matthew 2:3-6.

-- Do you know people who pretend to be interested in Jesus for their own hidden agenda?
+- Do you know someone who’s pretending to be interested in Jesus for their own hidden agenda?

-- Why do you think political leaders, governments and even entire cultures are threatened by Jesus and those who seek to worship Him?
-See Matthew 28:18 and Ephesians 1:22.
+- Why do you think political leaders, governments and even entire cultures are threatened by Jesus and by those who seek to worship Him?
+See Matthew 28:18; Ephesians 1:22.

-- Name some efforts to eliminate Jesus from our society.
-Do you think it’s possible for them to be successful?
-Why?
+- What are some efforts to eliminate Jesus from our society today?
+Is it possible for those efforts to be successful?